 - Created by neurodivergent professionals.
 Both facilitators live with ADHD themselves, so they understand these struggles from the inside out.

 - Hands-on and interactive.
-Instead of just listening to lectures, you’ll try practical tools, creative exercises, and sensory-based activities.
+Instead of just listening to lectures, you’ll participate in creative exercises and sensory-based activities at your own pace.

 - Focused on empowerment.
 We’ll normalize your challenges, help you connect the dots around why eating can feel so hard, and give you realistic strategies you can actually use in daily life.